Syed Saddiq: LGBT rights

-Controversies
+Controversies and issues

 Outspoken comments

 Saddiq is an avid social media user and regularly posts about political and social issues in Malaysia.
 In September 2015, Saddiq said he would "teach" Nurul Hidayah, the daughter of ex-Deputy Prime Minister Ahmad Zahid Hamidi, who criticized participants in the Bersih 4.0 demonstration.
 In November 2015, Saddiq admitted that he had supported Najib Razak, but later said Najib had embarrassed the country because of the 1Malaysia Development Berhad scandal.
 In October 2018, he said that Ketuanan Melayu had ended by calling the term nothing more than a mere meaningless phrase.
 His statement then evoked various responses from many parties.
 He defended the actions of four academics who allegedly submitted an executive summary on the Rome Statute of the International Criminal Court (ICC) to the Conference of Rulers and insisted their actions were part of the academic freedom promised by Pakatan Harapan (PH) in celebrating democracy and differences of opinion in Malaysia.